Resilient superconducting-element design with genetic algorithms: Optimal circuit configuration

 For circuit (\textbf{I}), we obtain similar values for the anharmonicity.
 These results confirm that the device behaves as a split transmon circuit since the first three lowest energy transitions are identical.
 Consequently, we can model the device as a weakly anharmonic oscillator.
 Moreover, we obtain significantly larger anharmonicity for the second circuit (\textbf{II}) than the device (\textbf{I}), respectively.
 Each device's successive energy transitions are different, making it unsuitable for the required $\Xi$ three-level system.
 Finally, we achieve better performance for the extended multi-loop circuit (\textbf{III}) than the other two configurations.
 We obtain a low anharmonicity between the first and the second excited state $\mathcal{A}_{21,10}^{\Xi}=0.077$, whereas the third energy level off-resonance from the two different low-lying energy levels $\mathcal{A}_{32,21}^{\Xi}=-0.60$.
 Thus, the extended multi-loop circuit attains the required spectral configuration for the $\Xi$ three-level system.

 We extend a similar analysis for the $\Lambda$ configuration.
 However, instead of calculating the anharmonicity implying the first energy transition, we consider the energy differences mediated by the second excited state as $\omega_{20}$ and $\omega_{21}$.
-Moreover, as pointed out in Table~\ref{Table2}, we obtain that for the lambda circuits containing two (\textbf{IV}) and three links (\textbf{V}), respectively.
+Moreover, as pointed out in Table~\ref{Table2}, we obtain that for the lambda circuits containing two (\textbf{IV}) and three links (\textbf{V}).
 The relative anharmonicity is zero, which corresponds to a quantum system with a degenerate ground state.
 Notice that this degeneracy also appears on the second and third excited states where the relative anharmonicity is zero.
 That condition makes it unsuitable for a lambda configuration since it is very likely that these degenerate energy states will participate in the system dynamics.
 For the extended multi-loop $\Lambda$ configuration, we obtain that the relative anharmonicity between the transitions $\omega_{20}$ and $\omega_{21}$ is also zero.
-Nevertheless, the one-dimensional array breaks the degeneracy between the second and the third excited state, obtaining a relative anharmonicity $\mathcal{A}_{30,20}^{lambda}=\mathcal{A}_{30,21}^{lambda}=0.1$ that permit to avoid the dynamics involving higher excited energy levels.
+Nevertheless, the one-dimensional array breaks the degeneracy between the second and the third excited state, obtaining a relative anharmonicity $\mathcal{A}_{30,20}^{\Lambda}=\mathcal{A}_{30,21}^{\Lambda}=0.1$ that permit to avoid the dynamics involving higher excited energy levels.

 We conclude that, in multi-loop circuits (\textbf{III} and \textbf{VI}), our algorithm finds architectures with better performance in comparison with the single-loop circuit having two and three links each.
 We attribute such improvement to the presence of redundancy that involves having several degrees of freedom on the device.
-This over plus creates manifolds whose energy spectrum is robust against fluctuations in the physical parameters leading to noise protection~\cite {Gyenis2021}.
-However, we may not conclude that this enhancement will always occur because our algorithm only relies on a single value of the frustration parameter $\varphi_{x}$.
-The complete analyses must be done by varying the frustration parameter and exploring the behavior of both the energy spectrum and the transition matrix elements to conclude the robustness of the multi-loop circuits.
+This redundancy creates manifolds whose energy spectrum is robust against fluctuations in the physical parameters leading to noise protection~\cite {Gyenis2021}.